gaendrit/Dissertation-appendix--A-/README (1).md

 This repository is inspired by the PyTorch implementation of OpenAI's [improved-diffusion](https://github.com/openai/improved-diffusion) and the research paper [Diffusion Models for Implicit Image Segmentation Ensembles](https://arxiv.org/abs/2112.03145), [GitHub Repo](https://github.com/JuliaWolleb/Diffusion-based-Segmentation) by Julia Wolleb, Robin Sandkühler, Florentin Bieder, Philippe Valmaggia, and Philippe C. Cattin.

-Rename diffusionmodelcode to guided_diffusion before following the rest of the steps.
 ## Data
+First, rename the folder: Diffusionmodelcode to guided_diffusion.

-The data is converted into ".png" file format which can be found in the directory _./data_image_.
+The data should be in the directory _./data_image_.
 It follows the following structure:

 ```
 data_image